attheodo/Kitura-RateLimit/README.md

 ## Installation
 Add `KituraRateLimit` as a dependency in your project's `Package.swift` file and `import KituraRateLimit` wherever appropriate in your project files.

+## Custom Key-Value Stores
+Currently `KituraRateLimit` uses a thread-safe in-memory key-value store on top of `Kitura-Cache`.
+Thus, the hits per ip dataset cannot be shared by other servers and processes.
+In case you need that, I recommend writing a custom keystore conforming to `RateLimitKeyStore` using `kitura-redis` and the Redis key-value database.

 ## Usage
 ```swift